LoHertel/lost-in-cupboard/deployment/README.md

 ## Save Final Model

 Keras saves the trained models in HDF5 format.
-We need to convert the model to the [SavedModel format](https://www.tensorflow.org/guide/saved_model#the_savedmodel_format_on_disk) for using it in Tensorflow Serve.
+We need to convert the model to the [SavedModel format](https://www.tensorflow.org/guide/saved_model#the_savedmodel_format_on_disk) for using it in Tensorflow Serving.

-If you haven't trained a model yourself, you could download the pretrained final model from [02-model-training.ipynb](../02-model-training.ipynb) with this bash command:
+If you haven't trained a model yourself, you could download the final model from [02-model-training.ipynb](../02-model-training.ipynb) with this bash command:
 ```bash
 cd .. # switch to root folder of this project, if not there already
 fileid="1VjnVxRqKFT2CsDAIVrC7jlVKpPu34rPw"